Older couple on porch of family home.

 5. Rent Your Space To Others

-Other added benefits of renting your space are that you could have companionship and it could add an element of safety and possible care when needed.
-However, it’s important that you take your safety into consideration – both physical and financial – and run background and credit score checks on potential renters.
+Other benefits of renting your space are companionship and the safety and possible care another person can provide if needed.
+However, it’s important to consider your safety – both physical and financial – and run background and credit score checks on potential renters.
 You’ll also want to follow all the correct legal steps if you choose to rent a space in your home, including drawing up the proper paperwork and updating your insurance policy.

 Get approved to buy a home.